 Island Getaway in French Polynesia

-A few overwater bungalows are still available, says Tahiti travel specialist Kleon Howe, and no matter where you settle in for the festive week, he can score you a table for a romantic dinner at the new location for La Villa Mahana (maximum seven tables per evening with Chef Damien) with almost 360-degree views of the Bora Bora lagoon.
+A few overwater bungalows are still available, as well as some catamaran yacht charters, says Tahiti travel specialist Kleon Howe, and no matter where you decide to spend the festive week, he can score you a table for a romantic dinner at La Villa Mahana (maximum seven tables per evening with Chef Damien) with almost 360-degree views of the Bora Bora lagoon.
 Of course he can also arrange private snorkeling trips to see the manta rays and leopard rays off Bora Bora.

-Read Kleon’s Insider’s Guide to Bora Bora, Tahiti, and French Polynesia, and reach out to him for the best possible trip.
+Read Kleon’s Insider’s Guide to Bora Bora, Tahiti, and French Polynesia, and reach out to him through our site to be marked as a VIP and get the best possible trip.

 Photo: St Regis Bora Bora